ChemistryMickey/Financial-Monte-Carlo/README.md

 ```bash
 ./benchmark rttr_vs_map
 ```
 to build and run the Google Benchmark RTTR reflection vs Map.

+There is no option to run all benchmarks because these are expensive.

 ## TODO / Known Bugs
 - [ ] Seems like sometimes, Money's cents can be negative and that borks everything